sjsu-library/unionist/_items/unionist--text-0238.md

   align="center">_ _ _</p><p align="center"><em>Concluded.</em></p><p>  Various were
-  the conjectures concerning the cause of her sudden disappearance,<br>  and when at last they ventured to question Matilda, she replied with a great<br>  many signs and a few hypocritical tears, that her father had placed her under<br>  the car of his sister-in-law, the widow of an eminent physician, thinking her<br>  experience and virtuous example might be of service to Emily, that she was<br>  grieved for the cause, and wished not to be question on the subject.
-Thus, by<br>  her false insinuations, she deprived her of the esteem of the world—that world<br>  which will on day<br>  <em>worship</em>  and the next<br>  <em>stab</em>  you.
+  the conjectures concerning the cause of her sudden disappearance,<br>  and when at last they ventured to question Matilda, she replied with a great<br>  many signs and a few hypocritical tears, that her father had placed her under<br>  the care of his sister-in-law, the widow of an eminent physician, thinking her<br>  experience and virtuous example might be of service to Emily, that she was<br>  grieved for the cause, and wished not to be question on the subject.
+Thus, by<br>  her false insinuations, she deprived her of the esteem of the world—that world<br>  which will one day <em>worship</em> and the next <em>stab</em>  you.
 Not contented with this, she persuaded Mr. Minnette to disinherit his<br>  daughter, and make a will in favor of the little George, but her cruelty was<br>  not to go unpunished.
 By some unforeseen losses in trade Mr. Minnette became<br>  bankrupt, and was obliged to sell his splendid establishment in —— street, and<br>  remove to a small house which belonged to Emily’s mother, and which was the<br>  only property he could not be deprived of.
 But to return to Emily.<br></p><p>  The picture of former days